-Services that are covered for you Urgently needed services - Worldwide coverage Worldwide emergency and urgently needed care is covered \$0 copayment for each medical condition when outside of the United States.
+What you must pay when you get these services Urgently needed services - Worldwide coverage\ Worldwide emergency and urgently needed care is covered for services to evaluate or stabilize an urgent or emergent medical condition when outside of the United States.
+Worldwide enverage for urgently needed care is covered.